 PPS: I am featured in the University of Worcester’s Staff Magazine this month.
 You can see the magazine here.

-Posted in Birmingham, Bullring, cookbook, food, Gino D'Acampo, happy cooking, local, Midlands, Midlands Food, Pasta, Recipe, regional, Spiceal Street, Thank you, University of Worcester, West Midlands, Worcester
+Posted in Birmingham, Bullring, food, local, Midlands, Midlands Food, Pasta, Recipe, regional, University of Worcester, West Midlands

-Tagged Birmingham, Bullring, cookbook, Gino D'Acampo, Gino's Pasta, Italian, Midlands, Pasta, Penne al'Arrabiata, Recipe, University of Worcester, West Midlands
+Tagged Birmingham, cookbook, Italian, Midlands, Pasta, Penne al'Arrabiata, Recipe, University of Worcester, West Midlands

 This is the second in my occasional series of video posts of me cooking in my kitchen.
 However, this time I am not in my kitchen.
 I am cooking in the food technology room at the University of Worcester.
 This was a special event for Go Green Week, a student action week to raise awareness of climate change.
 I told you about my then impending cookery demonstration here.
 I made: